AstarNetwork/astar-community-tutorials/docs/Builder/Wasm/Introduction-to-write-ink-smart-contract.md

+---
+sidebar_position: 1
+title: Introduction to write Smart Contracts in Rust and Ink!
+sidebar_label: Introduction to Smart Contracts
+---

+import Figure from "/src/components/figure"

-# An introduction to write Smart Contracts in Rust and Ink!
+# Introduction to write Smart Contracts in Rust and Ink!

 ## Overview
 This tutorial introduces :
- - how to write a first smart contract in Rust and Ink!,
+ - How to write a first smart contract in Rust and Ink!,
- - the main macros used in Ink!,
+ - The main macros used in Ink!,
- - how to build and deploy the smart contract on a Substrate Contracts Node,
+ - How to build and deploy the smart contract on a Substrate Contracts Node,
- - how to interact with the smart contract.
+ - How to interact with the smart contract.

 ## Prerequisites